 Here we used the -g option to inform GHC that it should add debugging information in the produced binary.
-There are three levels of debugging output: -g0 (no debugging information, the default), -g1 (sufficient for basic backtraces), -g2 (or just -g for short; emitting everything GHC knows).
-Note that this debugging information does not affect the optimizations performed by GHC.
+There are three levels of debugging output: -g0 (no debugging information,

 Tip: Under Mac OS X debug information is kept apart from the executable.
 After compiling the executable you'll need to use the dsymutil utility to extract the debugging information and place them in the debug archive,